 As Assist.
 Marketing & Communications Manager Annabelle knows the concept of Le Petit Chef like no other.
 If you have any questions, she is the right person to contact.

 Let’s eat à la polonaise!
-Almost no better place to do this, than in the capital of Poland, in Warsaw.
-Pierogi dumplings stuffed with meat, Kielbasa varieties and cabbage rolls.
-The food in Warsaw is hearty, rustic and Polish cuisine is not afraid of using lots of dairy and meat.
-Warsaw is also full of attractions: The old town, museums and royal palaces.
-We focus on the food and the 11 best restaurants and places to eat in the city.
+There is almost no better place to do this than in the capital of Poland, Warsaw.
+Pierogi dumplings stuffed with meat, kielbasa varieties, and cabbage rolls — the food here is hearty and rustic, and Polish cuisine is not afraid of using lots of dairy and meat.
+The city is also full of attractions: the Old Town, museums, and royal palaces.
+We focus on the food and the 12 best restaurants and places to eat Warsaw.

 Tip #1: Barn Burger

-The restaurant is well known for the big burgers, which don’t let you walk out hungry.
-Heart Attack and Dirty Harry are just a few of the burger meal names.
-The biggest burger on the menu is called ‘Bypass’ and features a double ground beef patty, cheese and bacon, caramelized onion, vegetables, homemade fries, coleslaw, salsa fresca and BBQ sauce.
-Everything thrown in between the bun.
+The restaurant is well known for big burgers, which won’t let you walk out hungry.
+Heart Attack and Dirty Harry are just a few of the burger names.
 It’s a real American experience in the heart of Warsaw.

 -